MichaelCurrin/react-quickstart/docs/template-notes/development.md

     - Customize this value for your repo.
 Or remove it if not needed.
     - This value not just metadata but actually gets used on the build.
 The `index.html` in the output includes `src="/react-quickstart/static/js/..."` for example.
     - For a remote environment, this project is serving on GH Pages on a subpath.
 Therefore if you omit the `homepage` value, this site will build **incorrectly**.
 Assets will be looked up like `/manifest.json`, instead of `/react-quickstart/manifest.json`.
     - Based on my testing, the build doesn't seem to care whether the value is just a path (`/react-quickstart/`) or the full URL (`https://michaelcurrin.github.io/react-quickstart/`).
-Which means this approach works outside of GH Pages to.
+Which means that this approach works outside of GH Pages too.
-- I renamed `App.js` file to `App.jsx`.
+- I renamed the `App.js` file to `App.jsx`.
 Same for the `Foo` component.
 No imports were affected.